Yimkhiung Naga

-The Yimkhiungs (formerly misspelled as Yimchunger) are a Naga ethnic group inhabiting the territories of Shamator and Kiphire District in the Northeast Indian state of Nagaland and western areas of Myanmar.
+The Yimkhiungs (formerly misspelled as Yimchunger) are a major Naga ethnic group inhabiting the territories of Shamator and Kiphire District in the Northeast Indian state of Nagaland and western areas of Myanmar.

 Etymology

 The word Yimkhiung means "the ones who have reached their place of choice".
 They are also known as the Yachumi (also Yatsumi or Yachimi), which is a Sümi-influenced name.
 The Khiamniungans call Mongtsohai.
 The Chang's call Yamshong.
 While the Sangtam call them as Yachungre.

 History

 According to the Yimkhiung tradition, the ethnic group emerged at a village called Moru and then came to Jure (or Chiru) village.
 The Yimkhiungs and the Khiamniungans are believed to have migrated to the present-day Nagaland from Upper Burma as one group, in one wave.
 They separated into two groups at the Moru village.